LearnersGuild/curriculum-app/modules/RESTful-Routing/README.md

 ## Skills

-- Can explain what REST is
+- Can describe what REST is
 - Can design an API which is RESTful
-- Can explain the difference between query params and body params and url params
+- Can describe the difference between query params and body params and url params
-- Can explain the use cases for PUT & DELETE method types
+- Can describe the use cases for the `PUT` and `DELETE` HTTP methods
+- Can describe when to respond with the HTTP status code 201
+- Can describe when to respond with the HTTP status code 301
-- Can explain the HTTP status codes 201, 301, 400
+- Can describe when to respond with the HTTP status code 400

 ## Google Search Terms
 ```